 Please complete the Fire Hazard Report Form.

 How can I report possible fire code violations in a business?

 Are fireworks allowed in the city of Raleigh?

 Yes.
 However, Class 1.4G consumer fireworks are limited to what is described in General Statute 14-414.
 For the full text of the General Statute, please visit the North Carolina General Assembly

 What fire code does Raleigh use and how can I obtain a copy?

 The City of Raleigh enforces the International Fire Code with amendments through the NC Building Code Council, view the fire code

 How many fire extinguishers are required for my building?

 Generally speaking all commercial buildings in the City of Raleigh (including multi-family apartments) are required to have a minimum 2A10BC fire extinguisher(s) within 75 feet of all points of the building.
 Also one 2A10BC extinguisher can only serve a maximum 3000 square foot area.
 There are also other operations and buildings that will have different requirements.
-If you would like assistance please complete our online request form.
+If you would like assistance please complete our Fire Watch Request form.